In the guide

 - the marketing of the product creates confusion, or the trader fails to comply with a commitment in a relevant code of conduct

-And if in both cases the consumer makes a transactional decision he would not have normally made.
+... and if, in both cases, the consumer makes a transactional decision they would not have normally made.